 Who is William Thomas Huxtable?
 He is many things: cavoodle owner, youngest of five and a diehard Western Bulldogs supporter.
 They say he once fainted singing a Christmas carol.
 One fact can be known for certain – he's kind of into music.
 Whether he was rocking out to The Beatles on the way to Cathedral Choir back in Perth, practising violin every morning before school, or rehearsing with his barbershop ensemble The Sharp Tools, music has always been a part of his life.

 William began the violin at age three, and since then he has learnt from teachers such as Amanda Dryborough, Jasmine Trebse and Paul Wright.
 Looking back over the earlier years, he certainly does not take MTS (Mother's Taxi Service) for granted.
-2018 is his third year at the Australian National Academy of Music (ANAM) and he is currently studying under Robin Wilson.
+2019 is his final year at the Australian National Academy of Music (ANAM) and he is currently training under Dr Robin Wilson.

 Image by Pia Johnson